jgazeau/shadocs/exampleSite/content/english/shortcodes/parameter.md

 # Description
 ---

-The **parameter** shortcode allows to display a site configuration parameter according to its type.
+The **parameter** shortcode allows to display a site parameter according to its type.

 | Type | Display |
 | ---- | ------- |